ghost-00007/K8-s/Some-imp-ref/emptydir.md

 ### Storage Location
 - By default, the EmptyDir's backing storage is the Node's filesystem.
 - It can be backed by memory if specified (`emptyDir.medium: "Memory"`), making it suitable for storing sensitive or temporary data.
+- It can be found on the location wher pod is scheduled /var/lib/kubelet/pods/<uid>/volumes/<volumenname>

 ## Use Cases
 - Temporary scratch space for applications (e.g., processing files or intermediate data).